Cacti/documentation/How-To-Data-Queries.md

 F5-BIGIP-LOCAL-MIB::ltmVirtualServStatName."EPXWEB" = STRING: EPXWEB
 ```

-Next, we need to define a OID/REGEXP that will look for the start of the STRING
+Next we need to define a OID/REGEXP that will look for the start of the STRING
 and create the Index.
 In this case the regexp "^.{32}" matches the first 32
 characters beginning at the start of the OID -- this is the length of the OID
 from the leading dot up to the start of the index.
 Then the capturing parens